RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_ShapeComplementarity_type.md

 -   **max_median_dist**: The filter fails is the calculated median distance between the molecular surfaces is greater than the given value.
 -   **verbose**: If true, print extra calculation details to the tracer.
 -   **quick**: If true, do a quicker, less accurate calculation by reducing the density.
 -   **jump**: For non-symmetric poses, which jump over which to calculate the interface.
+This option is overidden by jump_selector.
+-   **jump_selector**: Jump selector to be used as an alternative to the 'jump' option.
+This selector should only select one jump.
 -   **write_int_area**: If true, write interface area to scorefile.
 -   **write_median_dist**: If true, write interface median distance to scorefile.
 -   **sym_dof_name**: For symmetric poses, which dof over which to calculate the interface.